camronh/Lottery-Tutorial/PART2.md

 });
 ```

-Inside the `main` funtion, we can put our enter script:
+Inside the `main` funtion, we can put our "enter" script:

 ```js
 const guess = 55; // The number we chose for our lottery entry